 For best results, a vendor should provide a single point of contact at their company for their customer.
 This person will oversee communication between your team and their own.
 Every detail of the project – from general questions to specific color changes in the artwork – should funnel through this conduit so nothing gets lost in the process.
 In addition, a single point of contact puts a human voice and face to the process – a not inconsiderable factor when it comes to delivering superior customer service.

-Provisions should be made to provide an FTP (file transfer protocol) site to exchange the initial and intermediate images and designs for the piece as well as to get a final sign off and authorization before going to press.
-The utilization of this technology tremendously speeds up the process as large files can be electronically transferred instead of having to be hand delivered.
+Provisions should be made to provide an FTP (file transfer protocol) site to exchange the initial and intermediate images and designs for the piece as well as to get a final sign off and authorization before going to the press.
+The utilization of this technology tremendously speeds up the process as large files can be electronically transferred instead of having to be hand-delivered.

 Another best practice is to accurately coordinate the timing of a direct mail campaign.
-Many campaigns are time sensitive as must synchronize with other marketing offers either in-store or in other media.
+Many campaigns are time-sensitive as they must synchronize with other marketing offers either in-store or in other media.
 It takes an experienced professional to know what can and cannot be done in a certain time frame – and to ensure that a direct mail campaign is executed on schedule.